Staffwerke/vm-babysitter/VM-BABYSITTER.md

 ## Known Issues/bugs:

 When VMs are added to IGNORED_VMS_LIST, and another VM has no image disks able to be backed up the script fails apending this VM to the same list (used internally for same purpose) and falls into a loop, attempting to create a backup chain without success.

+## TO DO:
+- Send alerts to Unraid's notification system
+- Add/Remove VMs on the fly
+- Archive backup chain when its total size is too big for certain criteria
+- Detect and alert when space in BACKUPS_MAIN_PATH and REMOTE_BACKUPS_MAIN_PATH is getting low